 \subsection{Energy Consumption During Sampling Phase}

-We presented the energy consumed per second during the {Idle Phase} and {Alert Phase} in \cref{section:idle_alert_phase} and \cref{sec:power_management_unit_energy}.
-In this section, we measure the energy consumption of a node that uses \gls{D-OENC} and NetX-R-B during the {Sampling Phase}.
-Figure~\ref{fig:power_measurement} presents the empirical measurement of energy consumption per second by a node for various sampling rates.
+This section presents the energy consumption of a node that uses \gls{D-OENC} and NetX-R-B during the {Sampling phase}.
+Figure~\ref{fig:power_measurement} shows the empirical measurement of energy consumption for various sampling rates.
 As we increase the sampling rate from $\textrm{10\:k\gls{sps}}$ to $\textrm{500\:k\gls{sps}}$, the energy consumed per second increases by $\mathrm{6.7\%}$ and $\mathrm{6.4\%}$ when using 256- and 512-sample batches, respectively.
 The higher energy consumption when using 256-sample batches is due to the higher packet header overhead caused by sending more packets.
 Also, with the smaller batch size, packet processing overhead increases and the number of switching between reception and transmission mode doubles.

-We measured the power consumption of sensing and power management units separately and identified that these two components consume only $\textrm{4.2\%}$ of the total power.
-As mentioned in \cref{app_scenario}, spacecraft vibration testing requires the sensor nodes to operate for 20 to 40 minutes during the Sampling Phase.
-Assuming that only $\mathrm{80\%}$ of a $\textrm{2500\:mAh}$ battery can be used, based on our measurements, each node consumes $\mathrm{1.55\%}$ and $\mathrm{3.11\%}$ of the battery capacity when sampling at $\textrm{500\:ksps}$ for 20 and 40 minutes, respectively.
-The remaining battery capacity is consumed before the Sampling Phase starts, i.e., during the Idle Phase and Alert Phases.
-Using the energy models given in \cref{section:idle_alert_phase}, for example, when $t_{idle}$ equals two weeks and $N=100$, the values that satisfy the above inequality are $t_{p} = 57$ seconds and $l=1$.